bitsblocks/colored-coins-whitepaper/README.md

 # `webstart-utils.jar`

-`webstart-utils.jar` - Shared/common code/classes/utilities for web server and browser in Java.
+Shared/common code/classes/utilities for web server and browser in Java.